johndck/EDX-Week-5-Assignment/README.md

 This repo contains a solution to the week 5 assignment for EDX Bootcamp

+You can find the source code here: https://github.com/johndck/EDX-Week-5-Assignment/blob/main/script.js

+You can find the live application here: https://johndck.github.io/EDX-Week-5-Assignment/

 # Module 5 Challenge: Password Generator

 ## Overview